-I garden at a community garden that is (mis)managed by the Personal Information much more of all of the above!
+I garden at a community garden that is (mis)managed by the

 Brilliant idea.
 Community bee keeping is also an amazing idea.
 I think education about growing food and providing the opportunity to eat healthly, local fruits and veggie would greatly increase the well-being of our community.